Noble-Lab/casanovo/README.md

 3. Extract the candidate peptides from the search results into a format readable by Casanovo-DB (`annotated.mgf`).
 - `casanovo --mode=annotate --peak_path spectra.mgf --tide_dir_path search_results --output annotated.mgf`

-Please note that `spectra.mgf` must contain the `SCANS=` field.
-In this field all candidates are comma-separated, with the decoys having the "decoy" prefix.
+Please note that `spectra.mgf` must contain the `SCANS=` field for this to work properly.
+The output `annotated.mgf` will have a unique `SEQ=` field for each spectrum where all candidates are comma-separated, with the decoys having the "decoy" prefix.

 4. Run Casanovo-DB:
 - `casanovo --mode=db --peak_path annotated.mgf --output casanovo_db_result.mztab`

 The resulting file is in mztab format, similar to that produced by Casanovo's `sequence` command, except that there are scores for every candidate peptide against their respective spectrum (pairs as specified in `annotated.mgf`).

-**Minimal Example Files**
+**Minimal Example Files:**

 You may use these files to get comfortable with the current Casanovo-DB workflow (which will be improved significantly in the future).
 - E. Coli `.fasta`: [ecoli_ux.fasta](sample_data/ecoli_ux.fasta)
 - E. Coli `.mgf`: [minimal_example_ecoli.mgf](sample_data/minimal_example_ecoli.mgf)